jsks/czhttpd/README.md

 How czhttpd handles modules really needs to be rethought.
 Further laundry list:
 - [ ] `debug.sh` needs to be finished
 - [ ] ip matching should be reintroduced as a new module
+- [ ] error messages from http_client
-- [ ] parsing message bodies needs to be reworked
+- [X] parsing message bodies needs to be reworked
-- [ ] http_client should be expanded to handle chunked requests
+- [X] http_client should be expanded to handle chunked requests

 ---